rmsk2/Hello_Foenix256_Jr/README.md

 - If you ordered the ZIF sockets you have to plug them into the SID sockets in such a way that the levers when they are turned over point to that side of the board where the DVI, IEC and SD sockets are.
 When seating the sockets their lever has to be vertical.
+- When inserting the clock battery the side with the engraved `+` sign has to face up, i.e. this side has to remain visible after the battery has been inserted into its holder

 ### Using an SD-Card